danielamariei/talks/erlang/README.md

 ===

 ### Introduction
-The purpose of this talk is to offer a concise view of program analysis, especially static program analysis, using `Cppcheck` as a tool.
-* the levels at which a program analysis can be performed;
-* program analysis and possible approaches in performing it;
-* Cppcheck presentation, both from an architectural and practical standpoints

 The purpose of this presentation is to describe the Erlang programming language together with a few concepts that entail a better understanding of the context.
 The presentation will cover the following aspects:
 * consistency models and examples
 * concurrency and parallelism and the difference between them